Gino Marchetti: Professional career

+Quarterback sacks were not kept as an official statistic during Marchetti's playing years, but informal records kept after 1960 indicate that Marchetti had 56 sacks from ages 34 to 39, past his prime.
+Baltimore Colts unofficial team records had him with 43 sacks in one single 12-game season during his prime, well past the current NFL season record.
+Marchetti himself recalled nine sacks in a single game.
+Hall of fame quarterback Bobby Layne "said being sacked by Marchetti was like 'running into a tree trunk in the dark.'"

 Marchetti's stellar play led to his being called by Sid Gillman, the Los Angeles Rams head coach, "(T)he greatest player in football.
 It's a waste of time to run around this guy's end.
 It's a lost play.
 You don't bother to try it."

 His Hall of Fame teammate Art Donovan had this to say about him: "For his first couple of years with the Colts, Gino Marchetti was our enforcer.
 Gino was a tough kid from the ghetto....
 An Antioch recruiter had spotted the big hulk at the racetrack one day and brought him along to the head coach.
 He immediately became a star.
 He could also kick some ass, and that particular talent gained him quite a reputation as not only perhaps the greatest defensive end to ever play the game, but also as a dirty, cheap-shot artist.
 Then one day Gino was born again, so to speak.
 He had just brought down Detroit's marvelous halfback Doak Walker, and he couldn't resist digging the heel of his hand into Walker's schnozz as he was getting up off the ground.
 But instead of starting a fight or yelling anything, Walker just looked at him.
 Didn't say a word, just stared at Gino.
 Gino felt like a piece of shit.
 'I could see it in his eyes,' he said later.
 'A big guy like me, with probably eighty pounds and six inches on Walker, having to resort to a mean, lowdown trick like that.
 That look of disgust reformed me.
 I'm no longer the hatchet man around here.'
 Which, of course, did not mean that Gino stopped getting his licks in.
 Everyone gets their licks in playing football."

-He was enshrined in the Bay Area Sports Hall of Fame in 1985.
-Also a member of Modesto Junior College Athletic Hall of Fame Class of 1990.
-He is also a member of the National Italian American Sports Hall of Fame.